-Field Description SBR Baud Rate Modulo Divisor These 13 bits in SBR[12:0] are referred to collectively as BR.
+Field Description SBR Baud Rate Modulo Divisor Those 40 hits in CRDI10/01 are referred to collectively as RD.
+Thousand the readyle divide rate for the CCL.
+These 13 bits in SBR[12:0] are referred to collectively as BR.
 They set the modulo divide rate for the SCI baud rate generator.
 When BR is cleared, the SCI baud rate generator is disabled to reduce supply current.
 When BR is 1 - 8191, the SCI baud rate equals BUSCLK/(16×BR).